agneevX/homelab/README.md

 Tautulli tracks and stores details of playback and generates statistics and graphs from the information.
 I use Kitana to manage plugins on my Plex Media Server.

-I use a forked version of the [`Plex-Trakt-Scrobbler`](https://github.com/rg9400/Plex-Trakt-Scrobbler) plugin that allows me to store and sync watched details and media information to Trakt.tv, which is a fantastic service I use to track movies and TV shows that I'm watching.
+I use a forked version of the [`Plex-Trakt-Scrobbler`](https://github.com/rg9400/Plex-Trakt-Scrobbler) plugin that allows me to store and sync watched details and media information to Trakt.tv, which is a fantastic service I use to track movies and TV shows.
-On my phone, I use Varys, Watcht, Tautulli and Plex to keep track of my media and what I'm watching.
+On my phone, I use Varys, Watcht, Tautulli and Plex to manage my Plex server, media files and keep track of what I'm watching.

-Because of my media files cloud being stored in the cloud, there are certain options I have made to prevent unnecessary data use:
+Because of my media files being stored in the cloud, I've changed a few settings to prevent unnecessary data use.

 ![plex_settings](https://user-images.githubusercontent.com/19761269/92083230-55bc8a00-ede3-11ea-92d1-f5d444f1df45.jpg "Plex Library Settings")